USAJOBS/Help/faq/application/process.md

 * Video
 * Phone

 There may be more than one interview round.
-For example, an applicant may have a phone interview and then an in-person interview.
+For example, you may have a phone interview and then an in-person interview.

 ### How long will it take to schedule an interview?
 It may take some time to schedule interviews, depending on the number of people being interviewed.